mohanedattef/Whatsapp-Arabic-Voice-Notes-Transcriber/README.md

 ```
 ngrok http 4000
 ```
-the only thing that remains is setting up Twilio
+now the process of setting up Twilio is a little hazy but to sum it up
 1- Sign up for a Twillio account from
 >https://www.twilio.com/try-twilio